Block colourings of star systems: Conclusion

 \section{Conclusion}

-Admittedly, as can be seen from the experimental results in Section 2 (particularly Table~\ref{table:chromatic}), our main theorems in Sections 3 and 4 do not give the best possible bounds on the minimum chromatic index of an $S_e(n)$.
+Admittedly, as can be seen from the experimental results in Section~\ref{sec:computer} (particularly Table~\ref{table:chromatic}), our main theorems in Sections~\ref{sec:bound-e} and~\ref{sec:bound-3} do not give the best possible bounds on the least possible chromatic index of an $S_e(n)$.
 However, a more positive observation is that our upper bounds are linear in $n$, as is the trivial lower bound of $L(n,e)$ at the end of Section 1.
-So we can conclude that the minimum chromatic index is asymptotically $\Theta(n)$, while the number of blocks is quadratic in $n$.
-However, the general question of precisely determining the minimum chromatic index of an $S_e(n)$ is, of course, still wide open.
+So we can conclude that the least possible chromatic index is asymptotically $\Theta(n)$, while the number of blocks is quadratic in $n$.
+However, the general question of precisely determining the least possible chromatic index of an $S_e(n)$ is, of course, still wide open.

-Our computations also showed that, for $e=3$ and $9\leq n\leq 10$, the {\em maximum} chromatic index of an $S_e(n)$ is equal to the number of blocks, i.e.\ any two blocks must intersect (such as the system in Example~\ref{rainbow}).
+Our computations also showed that, for $e=3$ and $9\leq n\leq 10$, the {\em largest} possible chromatic index of an $S_e(n)$ is equal to the number of blocks, i.e.\ any two blocks must intersect (such as the system in Example~\ref{rainbow}).
 Determining what this maximum value can be is another interesting open problem.
-(We note that for $K_3$-designs, i.e.\ Steiner triple systems, the equivalent question was considered by Bryant {\em et al.}\ in 2017~\cite{Bryant17}.)
+(We note that for $K_3$-designs, i.e.\ Steiner triple systems, the equivalent question was discussed by Rosa~\cite{Rosa15} in 2015 and considered in detail by Bryant {\em et al.}\ in 2017~\cite{Bryant17}.)